Only 37 when he died in 1520, Raphael was one of the most influential artists of his day.

 His tomb is in the Pantheon in Rome.

-April 6, 2020, marks 500 years since the death of Raffaello Sanzio, the man known simply as Raffaello or Raphael.
-A few museums around the world, including in Berlin and London, will celebrate the painter’s works with special exhibitions.
-While many of his paintings will temporarily reunite in Rome for a huge show at the Scuderie del Quirinale.
+April 6, 2020, marked 500 years since the death of Raffaello Sanzio, the man known simply as Raffaello or Raphael.
+A few museums around the world, including in Berlin and London, celebrated the painter’s works with special exhibitions.
+While many of his paintings were temporarily reunited in Rome for a huge show at the Scuderie del Quirinale.

 Raphael in Le Marche